foxthefox/ioBroker.fritzdect/README.md

 ## TODO:
 * map of data input from user to valid predefined colors (nearest match)
+* blind alert state -> decode bit array
 * improvement of thermostat mode to text representation (auto, off, boost, comfort, night), comfort and night are also auto mode, but preset to the parametrized value
-* refactor to the format of as of "create adapter"

 ## Changelog
 ### 2.1.12
 * new values for DECT500
+* back to full unit testing

 ### 2.1.11 (npm)
 * template for fritzfon